Differentially Private Random Decision Forests using Smooth Sensitivity: Conclusion

-\textbf{Md Zahidul Islam} is a Senior Lecturer in Computer Science in the School of Computing and Mathematics, Charles Sturt University, Australia.
+\textbf{Md Zahidul Islam} is an Associate Professor in Computer Science in the School of Computing and Mathematics, Charles Sturt University, Australia.
 His main research interests include data preprocessing and cleansing, various data mining algorithms, applications of data mining techniques, and privacy issues related to data mining.
-His biography is available at \emph{http://csusap.csu.edu.au/{\raise.17ex\hbox{$\scriptstyle\mathtt{\sim}$}}zislam/}.
+Find his biography at \emph{http://csusap.csu.edu.au/{\raise.17ex\hbox{$\scriptstyle\mathtt{\sim}$}}zislam/}.